cloud-gov/product/.github/ISSUE_TEMPLATE/deliver_conmon.md

 For context, see our [Continuous Monitoring Strategy](https://cloud.gov/docs/ops/continuous-monitoring/), including [the monthly reporting summary explanation](https://cloud.gov/docs/ops/continuous-monitoring/#monthly-reporting-summary).

-We need to process our scan results and prepare documentation for any updated or new items, including updating the [POAM](https://docs.google.com/spreadsheets/d/16igVl8cD3SqeX5_SOn5Su34KmwMRnP20gPbfQlqIwfM/edit#gid=1701775784).
+We need to process our scan results and prepare documentation for any updated or new items, including updating the [vulnerability tracker](https://docs.google.com/spreadsheets/d/1tAYNmiEUwMSquRcQ0MrqtP-VIo7oxh1OzD6rmkWl-9w/edit#gid=1701775784) and [POA&M](https://docs.google.com/spreadsheets/d/16igVl8cD3SqeX5_SOn5Su34KmwMRnP20gPbfQlqIwfM/edit#gid=1701775784).

 We always have to do these tasks:

-* List any new identified vulnerabilities.
+* List any new identified vulnerabilities in the vulnerability tracker.
    * Check for sneaky Nessus findings that apply to only a subset of components.
 Use the [Nessus parse script](https://github.com/18F/cg-scripts/blob/master/parse-nessus-xml.py) to help.
-   * Discard the ones listed as false positives in the POAM open and closed tabs.
+   * Discard the ones listed as false positives.
    * The [OWASP ZAP parse script](https://github.com/18F/cg-scripts/blob/master/parse-owasp-zap-xml.py) can help.
 * Move any scanner items that should be moved to closed (items originally found by a scanner where we have new scans that prove these things are fixed).
 * Update all columns to include the most recent info about remediations, milestones, statuses, etc., including updating the status date column.
 * Cloud Operations needs to review the Nessus findings and ensure all daemons are managed by BOSH (see CG04 for context).
+* Add any late vulnerabilities to the POA&M worksheet (i.e. vulnerabilities that will be remediated later than 30, 90 or 180 days old).
-* Update cell D3 if you don't want `=today()` to be the date for this POA&M.
+* Update cell D3 to be the current date for this POA&M (date of submission).
 * Copy the [the summary cover sheet template](https://drive.google.com/drive/folders/1oUmCq_YHJoE3EeR6a-pfE3i4D1ZzFUiL) and fill it out.

 Depending on scan results, we sometimes also have to do these tasks:

 * For any items that require a monthly checkin with a vendor, Cloud Operations needs to make the appropriate support request to the vendor.
 * Write Deviation Requests for operational requirements, risk adjustments, and false positives.
-* Update our boards with current info about POAM items and any necessary followup stories about compliance work and related technical work to prepare for the next month's report.
+* Update our boards with current info about vulnerabilities and open POAM items and any necessary followup stories about compliance work and related technical work to prepare for the next month's report.
 * Open a PR to update our [ConMon checklist template](https://github.com/18F/cg-product/blob/master/ConMonChecklist.md).

 # Rough notes on Peter's hacky tracking